 - Participate in career fairs, mock interviews, Dining with Professionals, and Dress for Success workshops.

-- Continue to update your resume and D2L portfolio.
+- Continue to update your resume and LinkedIn profile.

-- Identify five contacts from your networking system that will be able to write recommendations for you.
+- Identify five contacts from your network that will be able to write recommendations for you.

 - Secure an internship in your field.